 Good corporate governance is a key driver of sustainable performance and is therefore embedded in the Portfolio Manager's investment strategy.
 The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.
-The assessment

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. of good governance includes consideration of board structure and independence, remuneration alignment, transparency of ownership and control, and financial reporting.
+The assessment of good governance includes consideration of board structure and independence, remuneration alignment, transparency of ownership and control, and financial reporting.